SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

 - The blue curve is for lenacapavir.
   - Note that even though 0 infections were observed, we still have a _finite_, but small, infection probability.
-This is what Bayes methods do: they pull our prior belief of uniform probability into piling up all the probability near 0, though with a bit of a tail.
+This is what Bayes methods do: they pull our prior belief of uniform probability into a pile up against 0, though with a teensy bit of a right tail.
   - Still, it's _really tiny:_ 0.032% is the median, with a credible interval of 0.001%
     &ndash; 0.173%.
   - The vertical blue dashed line shows the median value of 0.032%.